Idaho: The Gem of the Mountains

 The Nez Perce tribe’s name seems like a translation error.
 The French somehow translated their name to mean “pierced nose” even though this was not a tradition of the tribe.
 The natives, however, choose to go by the name Ni Mii Pu which means “The People.”

 Idaho generally stayed out of the Civil War and many soldiers from the Union and the Confederate armies sought refuge there.
-It was ahead of its time as far as progressive politics and was the first state in the nation to ratify the Equal Rights Amendment in 1972.
+It was ahead of its time as the first state in the nation to ratify the Equal Rights Amendment in 1972.